PaulaBesst/global_heart_disease_analysis-visualization/README.md

 # Heart Disease Data Visualization Dashboard

 An interactive dashboard built with Dash and Plotly for visualizing global heart disease data trends and patterns.
-The project is deployed using AWS Elastic Beanstalk and features a modular, responsive design with interactive visualizations.
+The project is deployed using Google Cloud Platform and features a modular, responsive design with interactive visualizations.

 ## Table of Contents